 Suppose you are trying to access a site via the Chrome browser, but the latter isn’t able to establish a successful connection or is simply refusing to do so in the first place.
 If that’s ever happened with you, then it could be due to that site being blocked.

 Now there could be many different ways of putting this forward.
-It could be blocked by your ISP, or it might be falling under the restrictive IP addresses and hence the local authorities might prevent you from accessing that site.
+Your ISP could block it, or it might fall under restrictive IP addresses; hence, the local authorities might prevent you from accessing that site.

-In some instances, the system administrator in the workplace or schools and colleges might also block this site via a modification to the Host file.
-Likewise, Chrome might itself categorize a site as being unsafe and hence wouldn’t allow you to access it.
-Sometimes, Windows Firewall might also act along similar lines.
+In some instances, the system administrator in the workplace, schools, and colleges might also block this site via a modification to the Host file.
+Likewise, Chrome might categorize a site as unsafe and wouldn’t allow you to access it.
+Sometimes, Windows Firewalls might also act along similar lines.

-There could be a few other reasons as well, but the aforementioned are the most common ones.
-With that said, do exist some handy workarounds to bypass these restrictions or rather unblock these websites on your Chrome browser.
+There could be a few other reasons, but those mentioned above are the most common ones.
+With that said, some handy workarounds exist to bypass these restrictions or unblock these websites on your Chrome browser.

 Let’s check out each one of them —

 Chrome checks every site, and if it finds it to be an insecure or dangerous site, it won’t allow you to visit it.
 You might instead be greeted with messages such as Your connection is not private, The site ahead contains harmful programs, etc.

 However, if you are pretty sure that this site is secure, then you may click on the website-name (unsafe) option.button option and then select the Proceed to